averyhiebert/groundstation/documentation/overview.md

 if enabled, and output in the console will occur).
 - **frequency**: The radio frequency to monitor.
 Should be a string, with "M" signifying megahertz (i.e. enter the freuency 433.00 MHz as "433.00M").
-- **callsign**: The callsign that the Big Red Bee is transmitting under.
+- **callsign**: The callsign that the BeeLine board is transmitting under.
 Only has an effect if `filterCallsign` is enabled.
 - **filterCallsign**: If `true`, any data packets originating from a callsign other than that specified in the `callsign` attribute will be ignored.